 If you’ve read this blog before, you probably know that I’m an etymology nerd.
 It’s my main defense against ill-tempered, shortsighted prescriptivism.
 Here’s a little bonus geek-out.

 “Strategy” is derived, of course, from the Greek word strategos, which means, roughly, “general” or “highest ranking military leader.”
-Strategos is derived from two other Greek words: stratos, which is used to mean “army” but literally means something like “the thing that is spread out” and agos, which means “leader.”1 The OED, bless its adorable face, defines the modern sense of “strategy” as:
+Strategos is derived from two other Greek words: stratos, which is used to mean “army” but literally means something like “the thing that is spread out” and agos, which means “leader.”[ref]Incidentally, “the thing that is spread out” comes pretty close to defining content on most projects.
+Considering my childhood obsession with Stratego and Risk, it’s probably no accident that I wound up in this profession.[/ref] The OED, bless its adorable face, defines the modern sense of “strategy” as:

 The art of a commander-in-chief; the art of projecting and directing the larger military movements and operations of a campaign.
 Usually distinguished from tactics, which is the art of handling forces in battle or in the immediate presence of the enemy.

 The central message of content strategy in 2010 is that it’s not enough to think tactically about content.
 To serve our clients and readers, we have to look beyond individual battles and ensure that the whole array of individual campaigns and choices works together to meet a clearly defined set of overarching goals.

 I always enjoy posts like this from content gods because it makes me feel like I am preaching the right stuff to our clients.

 While I am no content strategist I still try to instill the importance of thinking before you type, especially since we work very hard designing great sites.
 It is a shame when it begins to get filled with crap content.

 People do not want to spend the money (or time) on content because it is not immediately gratification.
 However, changing the background of a site from white to pink is (not saying I have done that haha).